Get insider access

 No

-The LG 40WP95C has excellent accuracy out of the box.
-The 'sRGB' Picture Mode is factory calibrated, and the overall color accuracy is great, with no significant issues.
+The accuracy before calibration is excellent.
+The 'sRGB' Picture Mode is factory calibrated, and there aren't any significant issues as it locks colors well to the sRGB color space.
 The white balance is good, but very bright and very dark shades of gray are off.
 Gamma doesn't really follow the sRGB gamma curve, and most scenes are a bit too dark.
-The sRGB emulation mode does a great job locking colors to the sRGB color space, so they aren't oversaturated, but it also locks you out of almost all settings.
-If you want full control over the picture settings, the 'Custom' mode is the most accurate, but it's not factory calibrated, and there are more noticeable issues with colors and shades of gray.
+However, the sRGB mode locks you out of almost all settings.
+If you want full control over the picture settings, the 'Custom' mode is the most accurate, but colors are oversaturated, as you can see here.

 9.7